 Strategies for Success is a one-day workshop for first-year students with disabilities who will get a head start to their Loyola experience.
 Attendees participate in a day of fun and informative activities designed to introduce them to the services, resources, and supports that will assist them during their time at Loyola.
 Students will review time-management techniques; study skills; requesting accommodations; and taking care of oneself while in college.
 Participants will learn about the importance of developing self-advocacy skills, which helps them navigate their college journey.

 If you’re curious about the city you’ll be calling ‘home’ for the next four years, this is the program for you!
 Experience Baltimore beyond the campus through different lenses and learn about our vibrant city.
 Join us as we explore unique and colorful neighborhoods that reveal the heart, spirit, and diversity of our city’s residents.
 Understand how racism shapes Baltimore’s history and the ways that it continues to impact our community today.
-Build new relationships within your Loyola family as well as the Baltimore community through service, volunteering, activities, and engaging conversations.
+Build new relationships within your Loyola family as well as the Baltimore community through service, volunteering, reflection, and engaging conversations.
 Learn to critically analyze why things are the way they are and engage with Baltimore residents who are creating change within their own communities.
 Take a fresh look at this historic city!

 Learn more about Experience Baltimore